(Note: This post was written before virtual conferences were as common but it DOES mention about them. 🙂 )

 Before I lose the readers who are now saying to themselves, “I have no close friends to go to conferences so this post isn’t for me,” let me ask you to continue reading anyways.

 This post still applies in many ways, even if the only conferences you CAN attend are VIRTUAL. 🙂

 F- is for friendships and fun!

 I first heard about a homeschool conference in my teen years when a family we knew were going to one.
 It sounded boring but they apparently enjoyed it.
 I think they had to leave Canada to go to it so I didn’t consider looking for one when we started.
-I didn’t know that conferences existed in Ontario until a new friend from church offered to take me down to one.
+I didn’t know that homeschool conferences existed in our province until a new friend from church offered to take me down to one.
 It would be a very long drive, a very long day, but our husbands were fine with the plan to care for the littles all day, put them to bed, etc. so it sounded like a nice break with another mom.
 One problem…

 Although this mom had children essentially the same ages as mine, she somehow woke up with tons of energy each morning.
 I mean, this lady was amazing – her kids could finish their homeschooling by the time our family were finishing our breakfast!
 Sometime she would even phone me as we were still chewing and wonder if we’d like to do something with them (e.g. go for a hike) for the rest of the day because they were already done!
 And I’d think, “rest of the day”?
 I’ve barely started it! 😀

 So she warned me, “Joy, we HAVE to start from my house EARLY to get there on time.”